Aniceto Lacson: The Negros Revolution

 The last page of the Acta de Capitulación (Surrender Document).

 Aniceto Lacson was a central figure in the Negros Revolution of 1898, leading the efforts that ultimately liberated Negros Island from Spanish rule.
 On November 3, 1898, Lacson, serving as the commander of the northern forces, organized a revolt alongside key leaders in Silay, including Juan Araneta, Leandro Locsin Sr., and Nicolás Gólez.

 On November 5, 1898, Lacson led his forces in a coordinated uprising that quickly spread across the island.
 Under his leadership, the revolutionaries in Silay successfully forced the surrender of the local Spanish garrison without resistance.
 The following day, Lacson's forces advanced on Bacolod City, employing a strategic bluff with makeshift bamboo cannons and wooden rifles.This tactic convinced the Spanish governor, Isidro de Castro, to surrender Bacolod without a fight.

 Lacson was a key signatory of the Acta de Capitulación, the document formalizing the Spanish surrender.
 His leadership was instrumental in the peaceful and decisive conclusion of the Negros Revolution, marking him as a pivotal leader in the island's struggle for independence.

 On November 6, 1898, the revolution in Negros ended with the surrender of Spanish forces in Bacolod.
-The rebels, led by Lacson and Gólez, used bamboo and wooden weapons to convince the Spanish to surrender.
+The rebels, led by Lacson and Gólez, used bamboo and wooden weapons to convince the Spaniards to surrender.
 Mediator José Ruiz de Luzuriaga facilitated the agreement, leading to the unconditional surrender of Spanish troops and the transfer of public funds to the new government.

 The Spanish signatories were Isidro de Castro, Braulio Sanz, Manuel Abenza, Ramón Armada, Emilio Monasterio, and Domingo Ureta.
 The Negros revolutionary signatories included Aniceto Lacson, Juan Araneta, Leandro Locsin Sr., Simeón Lizares, Julio Díaz, and José Montilla.

 Following the surrender, forty-seven prominent Negrenses, such as Antonio L. Jayme, Eusebio Luzuriaga, Nicolas Gólez, Agustín Amenabar, Rafael Ramos, and Rosendo Lacson, ratified a constitution to establish a new republic.